Central Reserve Police Force: Subdivisions

-Special units
+Major Subunits

 Rapid Action Force

 The Rapid Action Force (RAF) is a specialised unit under the CRPF.
 It has a total strength of 15 battalions and was formed in October 1992, as a riot control force to deal with communal and related civil unrest.
 The battalions are numbered from 99 to 108.
 The RAF is a zero-response force intended to quickly respond to a crisis.

 It was the recipient of the President's color presented by Shri L.K.
 Advani, then Deputy Prime Minister of India, on 7 October 2003 for "its selfless service to the nation in the 11th year of coming into existence".

 The smallest functional unit in the force is a 'Team' commanded by an inspector, which has three components — a riot control element, a tear gas element, and a fire element.
 It has been organised as an independent strike unit.

 One team in each company of the RAF is composed of female personnel to deal more effectively with situations where the force faces women demonstrators.

 Special Duty Group

-It is a battalion-sized unit of the CRPF tasked with providing security for the outer cordon of the Prime Minister's official residence on 7, Lok Kalyan Marg and his office in the North Block as well as during outdoor functions.
+It is a battalion-sized unit of the CRPF tasked with providing security for the outer cordon of the Prime Minister's official residence on 7, Race Course Road and his office in the North Block as well as during outdoor functions.
 It comprises around 1,000 personnel.

 On 20 May 2024, the Parliamentary Duty Group (PDG) of CRPF ceased to function and was merged with the VIP security wing of the force as the security of parliament house was handed over to the CISF by the government due to a security breach issue.

 CoBRA

 Commando Battalion for Resolute Action (CoBRA) is the special operation unit of CRPF created in 2008 to deal the Naxalite insurgency in India.
 This specialised CRPF unit is one of the few units of the Central Armed Police Forces in the country that is specifically trained in guerilla warfare.
 This elite fighting unit has been trained to track, hunt, and eliminate small Naxalite groups.
 There are currently 10 battalion-sized COBRA units.

-10 CoBRA units raised between 2008 and 2011 have been trained, equipped, and deployed in all LWE/ Insurgent affected areas of the states of Chhattisgarh, Bihar, Odisha, Jharkhand, Madhya Pradesh, Maharashtra, West Bengal, Andhra Pradesh, as well as Assam & Meghalaya is one of the best Central Armed Police in the country trained to survive, fight and win in the jungle.
+10 CoBRA units raised between 2008 and 2011 have been trained, equipped, and deployed.

 CoBRA was awarded four Shaurya Chakras, one Kirti Chakra, one PPMG, 117 PMGs, and 1267 DG commendations.